Updated 1 April 2015

 Born in Owensboro, KY, I was first licensed as a Novice (WN4TTE) in 1964 and then Conditional (WA4TTE) in 1965.
 I moved to Newburgh, IN in 1967, where I held WA9VZM and upgraded to Extra just before Incentive Licensing established restricted frequencies.
 After graduation from college, I relocated to the Dayton, OH area in 1972 and was issued WB8MKZ.
 W8FN was issued in 1978 in the original wave of vanity calls and has remained my call since.
 In 1997 I relocated to the Dallas-Fort Worth, TX area.
 From 1997 to 2005 I lived in Parker County west of Fort Worth.
 In 2005 marriage moved me to Arlington, TX.
 I expect to remain in Arlington for a few more years, but eventually hope to move to a better radio location after retirement.

 My primary interests are CW contesting and DX.
 I do the best I can with a good SO2R station and very limited antennas from a small 0.2 acre lot in Arlington, Texas.
+The station performs well enough in domestic contests that I have placed first in the North Texas section in Single Operator Low Power class in ARRL CW Sweepstakes for the last four years, winning the West Gulf Division title in that class three of those years.
 I hold 5BDXCC, WAZ, and 6 meter VUCC awards.
-My current DXCC total is 345 Mixed, 333 CW, 258 Phone and 48 RTTY.
+My current DXCC total is 347 Mixed, 335 CW, 259 Phone and 48 RTTY.
 I am a Life Member of ARRL and also belong to DFW Contest Group and Lone Star DX Association.

 Elecraft K3 transceiver with KRX3 second receiver

 Elecraft KAT500 antenna tuner -- used primarily for matching 80 and 160 meter antennas